Jewish Messiah Prophecy Reveals the Hebrew Messiah

 The Mystery of God

-Most Jewish people will agree that there is only one God (correct) and will often quote this passage from the Torah as proof:
+Most Jewish people who believe in God will agree that there is only one God (correct) and will often quote this passage from the Torah as proof:

 Deuteronomy 6:4 4Hear, O Israel: The LORD our God is one LORD: